postpartum grief, grieving old life after baby, missing old life after baby

 What is postpartum grief?

-When our twins were born in 2016, I struggled so hard to adjust to my new life.
+When my twins were born in 2016, I really struggled to life with them.

-I missed my old life so badly it physically hurt.
+I missed my old freedom so badly it physically hurt.

 I kept thinking, What have I done?
 Why did we do this to ourselves?

-And then I’d feel awful for even having those thoughts.
+And then I’d feel like a horrible mum for even having those thoughts.

-It’s a normal, messy loop new mums get stuck in.
+Now I know it’s a loop many new mums get stuck in.

-You have gained a baby, but you have also lost things.
+Because when you have gained a baby, you have also lost things.

-Your independence, your old routine, your sleep, your ability to leave the house freely… and often your sense of identity.
+Your independence, your routine, your sleep, or your sense of who you are (your identity).

-You can be grateful for your baby and still feel deep sadness for the life you used to have.
+You can be grateful for your baby and still feel deep sadness for your old life.

-Why do I miss my old life after baby so much?
+Why do I miss my old life after having a baby? (even if I wanted it)

 When you give birth, your body goes through one of the biggest hormone crashes it will ever experience.